What is sudden infant death syndrome (SIDS)?

 - Keep soft items and loose bedding out of the crib.

 - Make sure that your baby's crib has a firm mattress (with a fitted sheet).
-Don't use sleep positioners, bumper pads, or other products that attach to crib slats or sides.
+Don't use sleep positioners, head-shaping pillows, bumper pads, or other products that attach to crib slats or sides.

 - Keep the room at a comfortable temperature so your baby can sleep in lightweight clothes without a blanket.

-- Consider giving your baby a pacifier while they sleep.
+- Consider giving your baby a pacifier for sleeping.